-Real diamonds have resale value.
-As has been shown over thousands of years, people desire real diamonds and are willing to pay high prices for them, especially if they are particularly high quality or rare.
+Natural diamonds do hold a higher resale value.
+As has been shown over thousands of years, people desire earth’s diamonds and are willing to pay high prices for them, especially if they are particularly high quality or rare.
 The same cannot be said for lab grown diamonds.
-Lab grown diamonds do not hold their value the same way real diamonds do.
+Lab grown diamonds do not hold their value the same way mined diamonds do.
 One reason may be they haven’t been around long enough to really create a history of their own yet.
 Of course, a diamond (whether lab-created or natural) will have unsurpassed sparkle and quality characteristics.
 Though, natures billion-year long formation journey does bring a sense of romance and sentimental qualities to natures diamonds.

 A Note on Other Diamond Simulants